mendixlabs/mendix-for-balena/README.md

 - Use the MDA file instead of the unzipped contents
 - Check if we need the web folder (static content) in the mendix buildpack, or only in NGINX
 - Finish up the RPI Module for Mendix (this will be a separate repository)
-- `docker-compose.yml` includes a reference to a container for GCloud IOT, which is a way to send data to Google.
-This needs to be tweaked and finished first.
-We did include this in the repository, but shouldn't be used yet.
+- `docker-compose.yml` includes a reference to a container for Google Cloud IOT, which is a way to send data to Google Cloud IOT.
+This component needs further development before it can be reliably used.
 - We will update the Dockerfile in the Mendix buildpack to become a `Dockerfile.template`, making it possible to run it on other devices as well.